WILLIAM ROBINSON, EXECUTIVE DIRECTOR

 COBY MEYERS, CHIEF OF RESEARCH

-In addition to his role with the UVA-PLE, Coby Meyers is associate professor of education at UVA’s Curry School of Education.
+In addition to his role with the UVA-PLE, Coby Meyers is associate professor of education at UVA’s School of Education and Human Development.
 Prior to joining the UVA-PLE in 2015, Meyers was the senior researcher at American Institutes for Research (AIR), where he managed AIR’s work in the Regional Educational Laboratory (REL) Northeast and Islands.
 Meyers also led a beating-the-odds study for REL Midwest, working to identify schools achieving at higher levels than expected and analyzing organizational factors that might be related to those achievement levels.

 Meyers has played integral roles in various school turnaround initiatives, an area in which he has presented and published, including co-authoring the book Turning Around Failing Schools: Lessons from the Organizational Sciences and multiple journal articles.
 He was recognized in 2012 with the Emerging Scholar Award by the American Educational Research Association special-interest group School Turnaround and Reform.